Kehrlann/spring-boot-testing/NOTES.md

     - See the "search" filter
     - not the right database (h2 vs postgres)

 ### Take a break with tools

 - Awaitility
 - AssertJ
 - Custom assertionsCustom assertions

 ### Testcontainers

+- Use a real DB
-- Replace H2 with JPA
+  - Replace H2 with Postgres
+  - Add docker-compose
+  - Now todos persist, yay
+- Use testcontainers
+  - @ServiceConnection
+  - Discuss Singleton bean
+- And now our slice test works!

 ---

 ## Want to show